Bobby278tr/Text-Analyzer/README.md

 # Text-Analyzer

-Text-Analyzer is a utility which can be used to manipulate our text in the way you want.
+Text-Analyzer is a utility that can be used to manipulate our text in the way you want.

 ## About Project

-Text-Analyzer is a utility which can be used to manipulate our text in the way you want.
-Through this we can convert the case of our text deom lower to upper and upper to lower, we can remove the extra spaces from the text, copy the text and many more.
+Text-Analyzer is a utility that can be used to manipulate our text in the way you want.
+Through this we can convert the case of our text from lower to upper and upper to lower, we can remove the extra spaces from the text, copy the text, and many more.
-Below the textarea section it tells us the numbet of words, Preview and time it will take us to read the text.
+Below the textarea section, it tells us the number of words, Preview, and time it will take us to read the text.

 To create the project we first need to give the following command